CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```NO_REPAIR``` ...
 Prevents repairing of this item even if otherwise suitable tools exist.
 - ```NO_SALVAGE``` ...
 Item cannot be broken down through a salvage process.
 Best used when something should not be able to be broken down (i.e. base components like leather patches).
 - ```NO_STERILE``` ...
 This item is not sterile.
 Only applies to CBMs.
 - ```NPC_ACTIVATE``` ...
 NPCs can activate this item as an alternative attack.
-Currently by throwing it right after activation.
+Currently done by throwing it right after activation.
 Implied by "BOMB".
 - ```NPC_ALT_ATTACK``` ...
 Shouldn't be set directly.
 Implied by "NPC_ACTIVATE" and "NPC_THROWN".
 - ```NPC_THROWN``` ...
 NPCs will throw this item (without activating it first) as an alternative attack.
 - ```NPC_THROW_NOW``` ...
 NPCs will try to throw this item away, preferably at enemies.
 Implies "TRADER_AVOID" and "NPC_THROWN".